-- The voters passed to sell bonds to build a new elementary school building at the current Round Lake Educational Center location.
-The current building will be mostly demolished, and a new elementary building will be constructed during the 2018-2019 school year.
-The District is planning on moving into the new building at the start of the 2019-2020 school year.
+- The District is currently in progress of constructing a new elementary building with the voter passed 2018 bond.
+The District plans to move into the new building during the 2019-2020 school year.
 This will reduce the footprint of the District by one less building.
-The current elementary building was approved for sale and a purchase agreement is in place for Charlevoix County to fully purchase the building once the District can vacate the premises and move into the newly constructed elementary building. - In November of 2017, voters in the Charlevoix-Emmet ISD boundaries voted to approve a 10-year regional enhancement millage.
-Charlevoix Public Schools will receive a per-pupil allocation from the ISD based on ISD-wide millage dollars collected divided by total ISD-wide student count figures.
-Based on current estimates, this could be as much as \$673 per student during the 208-2019 school year. - The District is planning on going out-of-formula for the 2018-2019 school year.
-Taxable values have increased, while student count continues to decrease.
-This will mean the District will no longer receive the standard state per pupil foundation allowance but will receive the majority of funding directly from the taxpayers through annual tax levies.
-There is a direct impact on taxable value changes on the District's financial condition.
-The 2018 levy indicates that taxable values are increasing and will help add operating purchasing power for the District in the coming school year.
+The current elementary building was approved for sale and a purchase agreement is in place for Charlevoix County to fully purchase the building once the District can vacate the premises and move into the newly constructed elementary building. - The District was out-of-formula for the 2018-2019 school year, and this is planned to continue in the 2019-2020 school year.
+This means that the District does not receive the standard state per pupil foundation allowance, but receives most funding directly from non-homestead taxpayers through annual tax levies.
+This creates a direct correlation between changes in taxable values and the District's financial condition.